Smqkmj/Assignment2/README.md

 # Assignment2

-Making built in functions using callback functions
+Recreating built in functions using callback functions